Britain's FTSE bounces on BT and oil stocks

 LONDON, March 10 British shares gained on Friday, led by BT as investors cheered the resolution of a long-running regulatory battle over its broadband unit.

-The blue-chip FTSE 100 ended up 0.4 percent, bouncing back from Thursday's losses.
+The blue-chip FTSE 100 was up 0.4 percent by 1000 GMT, bouncing back from Thursday's losses, as investors awaited U.S. non-farm payrolls data due later in the day, which were expected to be strong.

-Britain's biggest telecoms company BT was the top blue-chip gainer, up 3.7 percent after it announced it would legally separate its Openreach broadband unit.
+Rising energy stocks also supported the FTSE, but Britain's biggest telecoms company BT was the top blue-chip gainer, up 4.2 percent after it announced it would legally separate its Openreach broadband unit.
 That ends two years of tension with regulator Ofcom over transparency in the company.

 "We see this as positive for investor sentiment on BT in terms of removing a notable overhang, an absence of negative surprises, and avoiding a prolonged period of uncertainty had Ofcom taken its case to the European Commission," said analysts at UBS, who have a 'neutral' rating on the stock.

 Oil & gas stocks were the top sectoral gainers.
-Oil trader Glencore and producer Royal Dutch Shell both rose more than 1 percent, but came off highs as oil prices reversed earlier gains in a volatile session.
+Oil trader Glencore and producer Royal Dutch Shell were among top FTSE gainers, as oil prices came off three-month lows hit on Thursday.

-A strong jobs report in the U.S., which further cemented expectations of a Federal Reserve rate hike next week, helped lift the FTSE up as much as 0.7 percent but the index came off highs as crude prices pulled back.
+Gold producers Randgold Resources and Fresnillo were the top FTSE fallers as gold fell below the key $1,200 level ahead of the U.S. jobs data.

-Peer JRP ended flat as a rally that followed solid results and brought the stock to hit its highest level since January 2016 fizzled out.
+Peer JRP was a top gainer, up 6.3 percent after it reported a sharp jump in full-year operating profit, and increased its dividend.
+Its shares hit their highest level since January 2016.

-Specialist lender Aldermore fell 7.4 percent after it said it raised 113.7 million pounds through a share placing.
+Specialist lender Aldermore was the top mid-cap faller, down 6.8 percent after it said it raised 113.7 million pounds through a share placing.

 "A £556m 1 for 5 rights issue at 345p, representing a 25 percent discount to the 485p theoretical ex-rights price, nevertheless overfunds this purchase and seems opportunistic," said Liberum analysts.

 Strong manufacturing data helped support gains.
 British factory output had its strongest growth in nearly seven years in late 2016 and early 2017, data showed, suggesting the manufacturing sector got a boost from sterling's fall.
-(Reporting by Helen Reid; Additional reporting by Danilo Masoni; Editing by Susan Fenton and Pritha Sarkar)
+(Reporting by Helen Reid; Editing by Susan Fenton)

 SYDNEY, May 28 Heavy rains and a cyclone led to an 8 percent, or six-tonne drop in Australian gold production in the first quarter, a survey released on Sunday showed.